HomeArt10 Most Influential Painters in Western Painting

 Self portrait, oil on canvas, circa 1799.

-He was a British painter who specialized in Romantic landscape paintings.
+Turner was a British painter who specialized in Romantic landscapes.

-Joseph Mallord William Turner is considered one of the best Romantic artists from England.
-He loved brilliant colors and this was a common feature in his seascapes and landscapes.
-Turner drew inspiration from Willen van der Velde, Richard Wilson, and Claude.
+He is considered one of the best Romantic artists from England.
+He loved brilliant colors, a common feature in his seascapes and landscapes.
+Turner drew on Willen van der Velde, Richard Wilson, and Claude.

-Most of his works are watercolors and oils but he later incorporated contemporary technology.
-Some of his famous works include “Rain, Steam, and Speed,” and “The Fighting Temeraire.”
+Most of his works are watercolors and oils, though he later brought in contemporary technology.
+Some of his famous paintings are “Rain, Steam, and Speed,” and “The Fighting Temeraire.”

 LIST YOUR WEBSITE